|

 - Amenorrhea, when a period is absent and does not occur for ninety days or more.

-Based on your last three menstrual cycles, how would you describe the amount of time you expect between your previous and current or next period?
+Based on your previous three menstrual cycles, how would you describe the regularity and average amount of time it took for your body to complete them?

-This question explores premenstrual syndrome, often referred to as PMS.
-It is characterised by a combination of unpleasant but mostly manageable behavioural, emotional, and physical changes that occur in the luteal phase of the normal menstrual cycle, beginning up to two weeks before the period starts, and that cease shortly after the onset of menstruation.
+Premenstrual syndrome, often referred to as PMS, is characterised by a combination of unpleasant but mostly manageable behavioural, emotional, and physical changes that occur in the luteal phase of your menstrual cycle, beginning up to two weeks before your period starts and stopping shortly after the onset of menstruation.

 Common behavioural and emotional symptoms, which under normal circumstances would be fully absent for least one week in the menstrual cycle, include